yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-clusters/configure-clusters.md

 1. Click **Confirm and Save Changes** when you are done.

-Depending on the number of nodes, the scaling operation can take several minutes or more, during which time some cluster operations will not be available.
+Depending on the number of nodes, the scaling operation can take several minutes or more, during which time some cluster operations will not be available.-->